methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-10-24-vmware-nsx-firewall-logging-logstash.md

 ---
   title: VMware NSX Firewall Logging with Logstash
   date: 2014-10-24
-excerpt: "So the past day or so I have been working on getting some good detail from my NSX Edge's (ESG and DLR) and I have been able to get them working very..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 So the past day or so I have been working on getting some good detail from my NSX Edge's (ESG and DLR) and I have been able to get them